GirlsDoPorn: Filming process

 During sex, some women reportedly experienced vaginal bleeding, while another said that she vomited in her mouth and began choking due to the violence of the sex.
 Accounts of the women document that if they expressed pain or refused to continue, they were told that it was too late to withdraw, and in some cases the exit was physically blocked by the men.
 Some women were also threatened with cancellation of the return flight or being asked to pay back the flight and hotel costs if they tried to renege on filming or refused to shoot an additional scene.
-Filming for GirlsDoToys took place during the same trips.

 The United States Department of Justice reported that "some [of the women] were sexually assaulted and in at least one case raped".
 It has been reported that Garcia had sex with some of the women before or after shooting, or in the midst of shooting, after asking the cameraman to leave.
 One woman said Garcia sexually assaulted her after she said she could not film due to menstruation—he forced a paint sponge into her vagina—and she was then forced to film.

 Former employee Val Moser testified that only 50% of women received the amount of money they were promised.
 The court case found that women were frequently told that their pay would be reduced immediately after stripping naked, despite never being told that their pay was contingent.
 Another frequently used tactic was to cut pay after the scene was shot by citing body flaws even though the models had sent nude photos clearly showing whatever blemishes and tattoos they had.
 One woman was paid $400 after having been promised $2,000, and also locked out of the hotel room where she was expecting to stay.
 After the shoot she left the room because she was feeling upset and when she came back most of the money they had given her was gone.
 The envelope of money contained only a few $20s and a stack of $1s, totaling $400.
 Another was paid $2,500 rather than the promised $5,000, with an explanation that she appeared too old.

+Additionally, women have alleged being lied to in various ways by Garcia to convince them to enter his apartment: in some cases, he said that the women should stay at his apartment before he drove them to the airport the next morning; in others, he feigned needing to stop at his apartment and suggested that the women should come inside briefly.
+One woman described that Pratt made her perform oral sex on him at gunpoint in a car and then continued to assault her at his house.